Alexei Maximov: Personal life

+Alexei Maximov spent his childhood and youth in the Moscow region village of Aleksandrovka.
+In 1980 he moved from Moscow to Leningrad (Saint Petersburg).

+From 1989 to 2000 he lived in Europe - Witten (Germany) and Amsterdam (Netherlands).

-Alexei Maximov is from St. Petersburg, Russia.
+Currently lives in Saint Petersburg, Russia.

 Awards

 In 1982 the artist was awarded the International Award for Remarkable Artistic Achievement on the III Quadriennale of Applied Arts in Erfurt, Germany.

 In 1988 he was awarded the Grand Prix of the Leningrad Committee of The Union of Russian Artists.

 In the same year, the miniature "Vernissage", after receiving the purchase prize, was placed in the exposition of the Enamel Museum in Limoges (France).